miklevin/MikeAtEleven.com/index.md

 later in life because you can look back at it better.
 It's like reading a book and learning from it, except that the book is your own life.

 THAT is the observation game.
-I've been talking to Adi about it since she was old enough to distinguish words.
+I've been talking to Adi about it since they was old enough to distinguish words.
 I read the Walrus and The Carpenter to her even prenatal.
 This is deep in my psyche.
 There are so many things you can learn about life and so many ways to improve the way you live your own life (by